 Will inspectors make judgements about the quality of a teacher’s teaching when they visit a lesson?

-Lesson visits are not about evaluating individual teachers or their teaching and lessons will not be graded.
+Lesson visits in graded and ungraded inspections are not about evaluating individual teachers or their teaching and lessons will not be graded.
 Inspectors will use the evidence gathered from lesson visits to form a rounded view about the quality of education in the school.
 [1]

 Teachers cannot refuse to participate in visits.
 However, the NASUWT advises school leaders to seek to agree with teachers in advance of inspection a position on joint inspection.